jbobbylopez/Twitter-List/README.md

 Twitter::List::Create::CPANAuthors provides the ability to easily create a new Twitter list and have it populated with a list of Twitter usernames associated with CPAN authors based on data pulled from MetaCPAN.

+##### Warning

+Whenever you add a user to a Twitter List, that user is notified that they have been added to a list.
+If you use this module often, you are likely to some of the CPAN authors.
+You have been warned.

 ##### Author
 J. Bobby Lopez - http://www.jbldata.com